Miane18/Augustbby/README.md

 ## Features

-Scratchable canvas interaction
+- Scratchable canvas interaction
-Animated candle flame and wick
+- Animated candle flame and wick
-Birthday greeting message
+- Birthday greeting message
-Confetti celebration
+- Confetti celebration
-Gift button with link
+- Gift button with link

 ## Accessing the Project
-Visit it live here: https://miane18.github.io/Augustbby/
+Visit Github Pages at: ([Scratch your surprise](https://miane18.github.io/Augustbby/))

 ## How to Use
 Visit the link